 About this Website

-Because this is Philip Josť Farmer's Official Home Page, many people come here looking for Phil's email address.
-Phil does not have internet access, therefore no email address.
-Some people ask for Phil's snail mail address for business reasons, and some ask for it so they can send fan mail.
-If you have a business reason for contacting Phil we are happy to give you his agent's address.
-Phil used to be very diligent about answering fan mail but age and health have slowed him down to the point that he rarely writes letters anymore.
-The good news is that as of November 2002 he has said that he is making notes on his next novel.
-While Phil is not actively participating in the upkeep of the web site, we do speak with him regularly and put any news we have about him on the site.
+Because this is Philip Josť Farmer's Official Website, over the years many people have come here looking for Phil's email address.
+Phil did have internet but did not use email very much.
+Some people also asked for his snail mail address for business reasons, and some asked for it so they could send fan mail.
+If you have a business interest we are happy to forward messages to the agent for the PJ Farmer Family Trust.
+While Phil did not actively participate in the upkeep of this web site, we did speak with him regularly and post any news he had for us, until he passed in February 2009.

 So then, how and why is this Philip Josť Farmer's Official Home Page?
 Below is a brief history of the evolution of this web site: